-- (i) The handles of the taggers are released immediately in anticipation of a flinch reaction by the turtle.
-Do not hold the handles together trying for a more secure crimping of the tag as this will tear the skin and annoy the turtle.
-The flinch reaction varies from turtle to turtle and ranges from no reaction to a forward thrust of the flipper and an exhalation. - (j) Check to confirm that the tag has clinched correctly.
-Feel the underside of the tag to make sure that the point has locked into place. - (k) Important: If the tag has not clinched correctly, this must be remedied, according to the situation and as instructed by the coordinator.
-If the spike has not come through the hole far enough this may be remedied by placing the applications on the tag and applying more pressure.
+- (h) The handles of the taggers are released immediately in anticipation of a flinch reaction by the turtle.
+Do not hold the handles together trying for a more secure crimping of the tag as this will tear the skin and cause additional discomfort to the turtle.
+The flinch reaction varies from turtle to turtle and ranges from no reaction to a forward thrust of the flipper and an exhalation. - (i) Check to confirm that the tag has clinched correctly.
+Feel the underside of the tag to make sure that the point has locked into place.

+- (j) Important: If the tag has not clinched correctly, this must be remedied, according to the situation and as instructed by the coordinator.
+If the spike has not come through the hole far enough this may be remedied by placing the applicator on the tag and applying more pressure.
 If the spike has not come through the hole at all, the point of the tag may have bent up inside the flesh of the flipper.
 The tag needs to be removed.
-The best for the turtle is to straighten the tag and angle the tag to remove easily.
-An experienced tagger may be able to re-bend the tag and re-apply.
-However, if in doubt, select another tag and apply it in the same hole of the first tag.
+The best option for the turtle is to straighten the tag and angle the tag to remove easily.
+Select another tag and apply it in the same hole of the first tag.
 Note that for flatback turtles, occasionally, blood will drip or flow from the hole where the tag was removed.
 Apply pressure to this wound until the new tag can be re-inserted.
-Record the number of the bent tag and the new tag that was successfully applied. - (I) Always retain any tags damaged during use and return them to the department officer responsible for dispensing and administering flipper tags via your coordinator.
+Record the number of the bent tag and the new tag that was successfully applied. - (k) Always retain any tags damaged during use and return them to the department officer responsible for dispensing and administering flipper tags via your coordinator.